Why is chocolate bad for my dog?

 It will also help if you can provide an estimate of how heavy your dog is (click here to find out).

 This largely depends on the size of your dog, the size of the eggs and the type of chocolate.
-For example, if you have a small dog who has eaten one 300g dark chocolate egg you should seek veterinary help straight away as the amount of theobromine in it could be potentially fatal.
-A large dog, on the other hand, may only suffer mild symptoms by eating one medium-sized 150g milk chocolate egg.
+For example, if you have a small dog who has eaten one 300g dark egg you should seek veterinary help straight away as the amount of theobromine in it could be potentially fatal.
+A large dog, on the other hand, may only suffer mild symptoms by eating one medium-sized 150g Easter egg.

 Theobromine mainly affects the heart, central nervous system and kidneys.
 Symptoms will occur between four and 24 hours after your dog has ingested theobromine and will vary depending on the amount.